 IPC Systems launched a new brand identity, following its acquisition of Etrali Trading Solutions earlier this year.
 Our guest today shares the use case for the brand strategy that 1,400 IPC employees will use to convey a single, compelling story that inspires customers and prospects.
 Today’s topic is Brand Strategy and Planning.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.
+Leverage SBI’s How to Make Your Number in 2018 to access the Brand Strategy and Planning phase within the Marketing Strategy section of the workbook.

 Joining us for today’s show is Michael Speranza, a marketing leader who knows how to build brand preference with a strong B2B brand.
 Michael is uniquely qualified to speak on this topic of B2B brand strategy.
 After IPC acquired their top competitor, Michael navigated his company through the brand evolution to help make this M&A investment pay off.
 As the Senior Vice President of Corporate Strategy & Marketing for IPC, Michael has guided the brand strategy of his company through a major acquisition.